KAMC Friday AM Weather Update, August 12th, 2022

-Today: We are starting off the day with a few clouds but sunshine will take over through the mid-morning.
+Today: Muggy conditions will come into the forecast through the day with temperatures just a few degrees above the seasonal average.
 The afternoon high will reach 95°.

-Tonight: Mostly clear skies will last into tonight with moisture slipping out of West Texas.
-The evening low dropping down to 69°.
+Tonight: Mostly cloudy skies will take over tonight and last into tomorrow morning.
+The evening low will be dropping down to 70°.

-Tomorrow: Sunny skies will take over for our Saturday as the heat continues to pick up.
-The afternoon high will be warmer than today at 96°.
+Tomorrow: Partly cloudy skies will stay in the forecast tomorrow with a cool front coming together getting closer to Wednesday.
+The afternoon high will be cooler than today at 93°.

-Over the last few days the South Plains has gotten rain and much needed rainfall accumulation.
-Morton had almost an inch of accumulation for our wettest spot across West Texas.
-The rain chances have expired and a high pressure system is pushing in this morning which will lead to a hot and dry weekend.
+A tropical wave has moved onto the coast of Texas bringing rain chances across the state today.
+However, we won’t be seeing rain chances yet but we will be more humid outside with clouds sliding in through the rest of the day.
+Our rain chance will slide in by Wednesday.

-We are starting off our Friday fun day with temperatures ranging in the lower 60’s into the lower 70’s.
-A cool start to the day won’t fool us as we get into the lower to mid 90’s by the afternoon.
-Mostly sunny skies our starting off our last day of the work week, but the sunshine will take over through the afternoon as clouds move out.
+Dewpoints are starting out high for our Monday making it feel muggy outside, but rain won’t make its appearance in the forecast today.
+Temperatures will quickly rise going into the afternoon as we max out in the mid 90’s.
+This will be our hottest day all week before a cool front starts to slide in through the middle of the week.

 Have a great afternoon!